Weston's Pepper No. 30: Previsualization, Raking Light, and the Discipline of the Contact Print

 How Edward Weston used a small aperture, raking light, and contact printing to abstract a pepper into pure form, and what that discipline teaches.

 A green bell pepper is an unpromising subject.
 It is glossy, irregular, and entirely ordinary.
-Edward Weston’s Pepper No. 30, made in early August 1930, is significant precisely because it begins with such a thing and ends with an image that reads less like a vegetable than like a torso or a clenched fist.
-The result was not luck.
-It came from a controlled chain of decisions about light, aperture, and how the negative would finally be printed, each made before the shutter opened.
-The photograph is a useful case study in how a black-and-white image is built on intention rather than discovery.
+Edward Weston’s Pepper No. 30 reads less like a vegetable than like a torso or a clenched fist, and it was not luck.
+It was the end of roughly a week’s work.
+Weston had been photographing the same pepper for days; the negative he kept was the thirtieth, which is where the title’s number comes from.
+By the time he made it on 2 August 1930 the pepper itself had begun to fail, with a rotten spot visible on the lower right of the back of the pepper.
+The image came from a controlled chain of decisions about emulsion, light, aperture, development and printing, most of them settled before the shutter opened.
+It is a useful case study in how a black-and-white image is built on intention rather than discovery.

 Related posts